MI-AFP/tutorials/tutorials/09_webapp.md

 #### Blaze templates

 One of the well-known and widely used solution for HTML templates is [Blaze HTML](https://hackage.haskell.org/package/blaze-html).
-It is a blazingly fast HTML combinator library for the Haskell programming language.
+It is "a blazingly fast HTML combinator library for the Haskell programming language".
 A huge advantage of Blaze is that you write HTML via HTML-like lightweight DSL in Haskell with the great type system.
-Blaze and Haskell won't allow you to do non-sense HTML.
+Blaze and Haskell won't allow you to make a non-sense HTML, although it does not check a full conformity, of course.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}